-The Avengers passes $300m at international box office
+The Avengers passes $300 million at international box office

-Internationally, The Avengers has already grossed an estimated $304m.
+Internationally, The Avengers has already grossed an estimated $304 million.
 That's more than Captain America: The First Avenger ($192 million), Iron Man ($267 million), and Thor ($268m) earned during their entire runs overseas.

 In addition to North America, where it'll be playing at 4,349 theaters, The Avengers is opening in Russia and China this week as well.

 According to the Wall Street Journal, The Avengers' global success may mean a replacement for recently ousted Disney chairman Rich Ross (he officially "resigned"): Marvel Studios president Kevin Feige.

 Directed by Joss Whedon, The Avengers features The Iceman's Chris Evans as Captain America, Sherlock Holmes' Robert Downey Jr as Iron Man, The Kids Are All Right's Mark Ruffalo as the Incredible Hulk, Iron Man 2's Scarlett Johansson as the Black Widow, and Snow White and the Huntsman's Chris Hemsworth as Thor.